askielboe/ynabi/README.md

 #### Account names

-Lige categories, you need to add accounts to YNAB with the exact same names as in Spiir.
+Like categories, you need to add accounts to YNAB with the exact same names as in Spiir.

-### Install requirements
+### Install

-1. `pip install -r requirements.txt`
+1. `pipenv install`

-### Run ynabi
+### Run

-1. `python ynabi.py`
+1. `pipenv run ./ynabi.py`

 ## Troubleshooting

 ### Duplicate transactions

-If you accidentially imported transactions to YNAB that you don't want you can safely delete them from YNAB.
+If you accidentally imported transactions to YNAB that you don't want you can safely delete them from YNAB.
 To avoid duplicates, all Spiir transactions has a unique identifier which are stored in YNAB.
 Therefore transactions can only be imported to the same budget once - *even if the transaction has been deleted